Surviving after a stroke - it's not a solo journey

 It’s the beginning of a new life for you, and for your loved ones too.
 Stroke Recovery Canada® is a national service that offers support, education and community programs for stroke survivors.

-Linking Survivors means you have someone to ask questions of, to help you understand what’s next or what you need to expect.
+March of Dimes Canada's Peer Support Groups can connect you to fellow survivors so that you have someone to ask questions of, to help you understand what’s next or what you need to expect.

 It’s important for you to keep your loved one, or caregiver in the loop too.
 They need to know what you need, where they can help, where they can get help.